scottadkin/node-utstats-2/README.md

 - To run in development mode open command prompt in the installed folder and run the command **npm run dev**
 - To run in production mode run the following commands in this order, **npm run build** this will create the production version of the website(will take a few seconds), once that has finished run the command **npm run start** to run the production website.
 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
-- If you have enabled classic mode you will find it [http://localhost:3000/classic](http://localhost:3000/classic)

 # Creating an admin account
 - If there are no users in the database, create an account by going to the site's login page, then press the "Not a member?
 Register now!" button, the next created account will automatically set to admin, and will be activated.